 “[In July 1855] I broke 25 acres of prairie sod, plowed deep, sowed to wheat in September and raised 35 bushels to the acre.
 It was the best crop I ever raised in Kansas.” — Joel Grover, in Kansas Farmer, August 1, 1868, Topeka, KS.

 Joel joined the Free State militia and commanded men in several engagements against proslavery militias.

 In 1855, Emily Jane Hunt, daughter of George W. Hunt, an anti-slavery pioneer, arrived in Kansas Territory.
 She had been born in 1839 in Massachusetts, and had come to Kansas Territory in the company of Charles and Sara Robinson.
 Emily became active in the Free State cause, and made cartridges for the defense of Lawrence in 1856.

 Through their Free State activities, Joel and Emily met, and on October 13, 1857, they married.
 They took up residence on Joe’s claim southwest of Lawrence.
 Both Joel and Emily were staunch abolitionists, and they went to work in the Underground Railroad network that formed in the territory, using their farm as a station.

-According to his diary, on January 20, 1858, Joel began construction of a barn on his property down the hill from his farmhouse when he “went to the timber, drew out timber for the barn.”
+According to his diary, on January 20, 1858, Joel began construction of a barn on his and Emily’s property down the hill from their farmhouse when he “went to the timber, drew out timber for the barn.”
 With help from neighbors and friends, Joel Grover spent the next ten months building a two-story stone barn.